|Title:||Inq-ITS Online Labs for High School Physics and Physical Science|

 |Award Period:||2 years (6/26/2019 – 6/25/2021)||Award Amount:||$899,959.61|

-Purpose: The team will fully develop and test Inq-ITS Online Labs for High School Physics and Physical Science.
-This product automatically scores how students use mathematics when applying science inquiry practices based on actions they take within the labs, not multiple choice or fill-in-the-blank questions.
+Purpose: The research team fully developed and tested Inq-ITS Online Labs for High School Physics and Physical Science.
+The product automatically scores how students use mathematics when applying science inquiry practices based on actions they take within the labs, not multiple choice or fill-in-the-blank questions.
 Teachers use an alerting dashboard that notifies them when and exactly how students struggle.
-The product responds to the need that U.S. students continue to fall behind on science, having dropped from 17th in 2008 to 25th in 2015 on a 2015 international comparison.
+The product responds to the need that U.S. students continue to fall behind on science, having dropped from 17th in 2008 to 25th in 2015 on an international comparison.
 The drop is due, at least in part, to a lack of mathematics and inquiry competencies.

 Project Activities: During Phase I in 2018, the team prototyped four self-scoring labs that integrated mathematics practices with other science inquiry practices.
 Each lab featured a testable question where students hypothesized about the mathematical relationships between variables, and tools to graph, model, and analyze data to draw conclusions.
 Researchers surveyed 185 grade 9 students and found the prototype operated as intended.
 Students reported learning from teachers' feedback, driven by alerts of when they struggled.
 Teachers reported that the technology increased awareness of which students were having difficulty and how they struggled.

-Product: In this project, the team will develop a performance-based lab for the high school level.
-The Inq-ITS Performance Based Labs for High School Physics and Physical Science will integrate "using mathematics" practices with other science practices to study physics/physical science phenomena.
-An accompanying teacher dashboard will generate immediate, diagnostic, and actionable alerts driven by algorithms that assess how students integrate using mathematics practices during their virtual investigations.
+Product: In this project, the team developed a performance-based lab for the high school level.
+The Inq-ITS Performance Based Labs for High School Physics and Physical Science integrates "using mathematics" practices with other science practices to study physics/physical science phenomena.
+An accompanying teacher dashboard generates immediate, diagnostic, and actionable alerts driven by algorithms that assess how students integrate using mathematics practices during their virtual investigations.
 Teachers use the insights gleaned from the immediate alerts to inform individual and whole classroom instructional practices.
-Resources to be developed will support the alignment of the labs to learning goals, and to assist with implementation.
+Resources support the alignment of the labs to learning goals and assist with implementation.